 Exposure to fire retardants may cause reduced IQ and fertility, learning disorders, thyroid disruption, and cancer.
 If you’re concerned about these chemicals and are ready to rid your home of toxic flame retardants, we’ve got 7 easy steps to make it happen.

 Fire Retardants and Their Discontents

 According to the US EPA, there are studies that suggest exposure to certain flame or fire retardants may be associated with a range of health concerns, including reduced IQ, learning disorders, reduced fertility, thyroid disruption, and cancer.

 Fire retardants is a broad class of chemicals.
-In practice, manufactures add either single chemicals or mixtures of chemicals to some polyurethane foam and PVC/vinyl products, among others.
+In practice, manufactures add either single chemicals or mixtures of chemicals to some polyurethane foam and PVC/vinyl products (which you’ll find in a range of products, including bath thermometers and tubs), among others.

 In other words?
 We’re quite possibly exposed to a broad range of these chemicals on the daily.

 Scientists have identified flame retardant chemicals in children’s car seats, baby carriers, changing table pads, infant crib mattresses, baby bath toys, nursing pillows, sleep positioners, strollers, and toys.

 The following flame retardants are some of the most common.